 P.I.E.R.
 Approach to Enhancing Safety & Quality of Life

-Using a public health approach to violence prevention, the ONE Lexington Neighborhood Engagement Team is using the P.I.E.R. strategy to guide our work beginning in the Winburn neighborhood.
+Using a public health approach to violence prevention, ONE Lexington and its community partners use the P.I.E.R. strategy to guide our work of reducing gun violence among youth and young adults in Lexington.
 Our partners include neighbors and leaders representing the education, social services, justice, law enforcement, faith and health sectors.

 Prevention – Focusing on the root causes that lead to gun violence, changing social norms, and advocating for policies that make our neighborhoods safer.

 Intervention – Supporting individuals, families, and neighborhoods who have been affected by gun violence.